Phoenix

 Surgical Malpractice & Your Right to Compensation

 One of the most frightening forms of medical malpractice occurs in the operating room.
 Errors during surgery can easily kill, maim, or critically injure the patient.
 There is no such thing as a “minor mistake” during a life-changing surgery.
-Surgeons, support nurses, anesthesiologists, and other staff members in the operating room must work with the utmost care and caution.
-If they do not, patients may pay the ultimate price.

 At Cullan & Cullan, we represent clients across Arizona who have suffered harm due to surgical errors.
 As Phoenix surgical malpractice attorneys, we are committed to setting things right again by holding at-fault surgeons and other healthcare professionals accountable for their wrongdoing.
-Because our principle attorneys also hold medical degrees, we are qualified to handle these technical, complex claims.

-Contact our firm at (602) 900-9483 for a free review of your surgical error claim.
+Contact our firm at (602) 900-9483 for a free review of your surgery malpractice claim in Arizona.

 Types of Surgical Errors Caused by Negligence